D-branes and the planar limit of Chern-Simons theory I: Link invariants: Holography and Chern-Simons theory

 Remarkably, the junctions impose constraints which are $g$-independent.
 They require either the left- or right-eigenvectors of the merging strands to have a specific proportionality and identify one of them with the eigenvector of the new strand.
 The monodromy around the pair of merging strands becomes the monodromy around the new strand.
 The left vs right choice is determined by the junction being $2 \to 1$ or $1 \to 2$.

 The $g$-independence of the junction constraints suggests that the holographic interpretation of the junctions should involve properties of D-branes in $T^* \bR^3$.
 On the other hand, the endpoints obviously depend on $g^2$ and should thus be sensitive to the back-reaction.
-On the other hand, they should not be sensitive to the $S^2$ vs $\bR^2$ choice of transverse geometry.
+They should not be sensitive, though, to the $S^2$ vs $\bR^2$ choice of transverse geometry.